yasen-yankov/ios-docs/Guides/Chart/Series/chart-bar.md

 ##Overview

 TKChartBarSeries are used to visualize data points as bar blocks where the width of each bar denotes the magnitude of its value.
-The following snippet demonstrates how to manually populate one BarSeries:
+The following snippet demonstrates how to manually populate one Bar series:

 	TKChartBarSeries *series = [[TKChartBarSeries alloc] initWithItems:array];
 	[chart addSeries:series];